 - Eccentric Heel Drop: 3 sets x 10 reps/side

-This calf workout is available for free in the StrengthLog workout app.
+This calf workout is available for free in our workout tracker app.

 This calf workout begins with three sets of standing calf raises.
 These sets will serve as the strength-foundation of your calf training, and your primary aim for these sets will be progressive overload.
 That is a fancy way of saying: ”try to lift more weight for the same number of reps.”